mspolisetti/Lead-Data-Engineer-Portfolio/README.md

 For this project, our team implemented a data integration solution, consolidating information from multiple vendor sources into a centralized data warehouse for a Real Estate Investment Management firm.
 This initiative achieved the following key objectives:
 #
 **Historical Analysis:**
 By aggregating data over time, operations and asset management teams are empowered to monitor performance trends—including occupancy rates, renewal conversions, net operating income, and expenses.
-This enduring perspective is essential for uncovering long-term patterns and making well-informed strategic decisions.
+This perspective is essential for uncovering long-term patterns and making well-informed strategic decisions.
 #
 **Investor Reporting:**
 The unified data repository underpins the generation of detailed, data-driven daily reports and dashboards.
 These insights, delivered through automated email communications, enhance transparency, foster investor confidence, and strengthen stakeholder relationships.